Skip to main content

 • Center Shift: The offset between the lens center and the camera sensor center, which can vary when the lens is mounted or zoomed.

-• Nodal Offset: The distance from the camera sensor to the point of focus.
+• Focus Distance: The distance from the camera sensor to the point of focus.
+In other words, it describes how far the lens is from the camera's sensor.